adamnew123456/SmallWM/README.markdown

   either `focus` (which means that the currently focused window is acted upon) or `mouse` (which means that the window under the cursor is acted upon).
 The default is `mouse`.
+- `dump-file` This is where SmallWM writes internal information dumps when you send it SIGUSR1.
+This is intended for development purposes only; although it will generally contain information about SmallWM's desktops, clients and screens, this information is for human consumption and its format is not guaranteed to stay the same.
+By default, this value is `/def/null`, so that any dumps SmallWM generates are not stored anywhere.

 Actions
 =======